aehrc/terraform-aws-serverless-beacon/README.md

 ##### Implement general security for registered and controlled datasets
 * Allow the security level to be set on a dataset
 * Implement OAuth2 for dataset access
+##### Implement better frequency calculations for distributed datasets
+If a vcf does not represent a variant, no calls are added for the purposes of calculating allele frequency.
+This means that if there are multiple single-sample vcfs, each hit allele will ignore any samples that don't show the variant, resulting in frequencies calculated using only heterozygotes and homozygotes for the alternate allele.